calvinmorett/HRIS/README.md

 - Add permissions to only allow the extension to be loaded when Google Image Searching.
 - Add to Firefox
 - Set Permissions to use Google Images Only.
-- Set it up so it automatically searches for highest resolution images when Searching for Images.
+- Set it up so it automatically searches for highest resolution images when Searching for Images(toggle enable/disable).